HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - Spacing continues to be annoying.

 #### -10-
-- DataFlow architecure thoughts need more attention given the Client/Server dichotomies evident in the JrEsHw chat
+- DataFlow architecture thoughts need more attention given the Client/Server dichotomies evident in the JrEsHw chat
   - ...
 - respond to Sonny re hire
   - perhaps by a trusted associate - if that enhances their value to ...Df